Kwpolska/chriswarrick.com/posts/2017/08/03/gynvaels-mission-11-en-python-bytecode-reverse-engineering.rst

 * it uses a stack of size 6
 * its variables are named ``s``, ``good``, ``cs``, ``cg``

-There are two ways to solve this task: you can re-assemble the ``dis`` output, or try to re-create the function by hand, using the bytecode and the ``opcode`` module.
+There are two ways to solve this task: you can re-assemble the ``dis`` output with the help of the ``opcode`` module, or try to re-create the function by hand, using the bytecode.
 I chose the latter method.

 Reverse-engineering Python bytecode: re-creating the function by hand
 =====================================================================